 The scaling of Industrial Autonomy will benefit from an ecosystem made up of different enabling technologies and services, such as hardware manufacturing, connectivity, Internet of Things ("IoT"), and digital integration.
 Rather than trying to compete with other technology suppliers, we intend to rely on our strategic collaborations that give both partners access to new markets and capabilities.
-For example, partners like Arilou, Symboticware, and Airbiquity respectively provide complementary solutions in technologies like cyber security, digital asset management, and connectivity.
+For example, partners like Symboticware and Airbiquity respectively provide complementary solutions in technologies like cyber security, digital asset management, and connectivity.
 These collaborative partnerships are established through mutually beneficial, non-binding memorandums of understanding or partnering agreements for the purpose of joint go-to-market efforts.
+Thereby we leverage our limited R&D resources with our technology partners through out-sourcing versus in-house development resulting in a more efficient asset-light approach in product development.